Thoughts on choosing the right gear

 What Actually Do I Need For My First Trip?

 Think About Essentials Things Without Which You Would Not Survive.
 Leave The Rest For The Future.

 This is a question of why a lot of beginners tend to over-pack.
 The bear spray, the guide book, solar shower, extra clothes are examples of things which probably you don’t need for the first trip.
 And the typical gear packing list doesn’t help with this, because this list has a list of the things that are essential for backpacking trip mixed in with a bunch of other things that are optional.
 For those who have never been on a backpacking trip before, it is pretty complicated to decide which ones are “must-have” and which of those are “nice to haves”.
 For sure there are a lot of “don’t even bring this on this trip” as well.
 You really have to consider where are you going, what weather conditions are expected to be.
 For the first trip, we recommend thinking only about essential requirements which are:

 – something to keep you warm and dry enough;

 – food and water;

 If you are getting ready for your first trip and you are worried about some of those things.
 Make your first trip short, somewhere close to home, during nice weather so you could eliminate a lot of those worries.
-During it you will make a lot of new experiences and learn what you are actually need for further trips.
+During it, you will make a lot of new experiences and learn what you actually need for further trips.